 • Assistant Scientist, PDD Inc,

 • Medical Student, UW-

 Madison Medical School,

 Physician, Mayo Clinic

 Health Careers Center

-To learn more about health careers, students can utilize the Health Careers Center.
-At the Center, students will find advising resources, workshop information, program materials, and course information to help them prepare for biomedical graduate program or health professional program.
+To learn more about health careers, students can utiize the Health Careers Center, where they will find advising resources, workshop information, program materials and course information to help them prepare for a biomedical graduate program or health professional program.